 The tour captures the mood of the press and the public towards the police, and sets the record straight about some of the fake news that emerged at the time, and which has been propagated time and time against in books, films and documentaries on the Jack the Ripper mystery.

-having discussed the aftermath of Annie Chapman's murder, the walk will then duck into some sinister-looking alleyways where you will find out where the name "Jack the Ripper" came from.
+Having discussed the aftermath of Annie Chapman's murder, the walk will then duck into some sinister-looking alleyways where you will find out where the name "Jack the Ripper" actually came from.

 It was, in fact, the chilling signature on a letter that was sent to a London news agency in September, 1888; but so apt did it seem, given the horrific nature of the crimes, it caught on immediately and helped fuel the legend that has surrounded the Whitechapel atrocities for 130 years.